SandraRodgers/script-download-metrics/README.md

 python main.py
 ```

-5. Find downloaded CSVs in /csv_exports and master.xlsx in root folder
+5. Find downloaded CSVs in `/files` and `master.xlsx` in root folder

 ## Customization